 This is a summary of some of the most important questions concerning the Spring Framework, that you may be asked to answer in an interview or in an interview test procedure!
-There is no need to worry for your next interview test, because Java Code Geeks are here for you!
+There is no need to worry about your next interview test because Java Code Geeks are here for you!

 The majority of the things you may be asked is collected in the list below.
 All core modules, from basic Spring functionality such as Spring Beans, up to Spring MVC framework are presented and described in short.
 After checking the interview questions, you should check our Spring Tutorials page.

 Table of Contents

 1. What is Spring?

 Spring is an open source development framework for Enterprise Java.
 The core features of the Spring Framework can be used in developing any Java application, but there are extensions for building web applications on top of the Java EE platform.
 Spring framework targets to make Java EE development easier to use and promote good programming practice by enabling a POJO-based programming model.

 2. What are benefits of Spring Framework?